 Unlike variable elimination, this algorithm can be applied to models whose expansion produces an infinite number of elements, provided any particular possible world only requires a finite number of elements to be generated.
 Also, this algorithm works for atomic continuous models.
 In addition, as an approximate algorithm, it can produce reasonably accurate answers much more quickly than the exact variable elimination.

 The interface to importance sampling is very similar to that to variable elimination.
 For example,

+import com.cra.figaro.language._

 import com.cra.figaro.algorithm.sampling._